CommonEvaluationPlatform/CEP/README.md

 In either case, it is important to note what device your (micro)SD card gets mapped to (e.g., `/dev/sdd`).

-As of v4.0, the cosimulation baremetal software does not currently support the console printfs, thus feedback of test results will be minimal.
-It is intended to provide an option for building an FPGA version of the software (vs simulation) which will overload the I/O functions according.
-Furthermore, many of the bareMetal tests presume the `CEPRocketConfig` configuration, which contains substantially more functionality than can fit on the Arty100T.
-As a result, many of the cosimulation tests will require substantial modification to run properly on the FPGA.

 Using `<CEP_ROOT>/sims/cep_cosim/testSuites/bareMetal/regTest` as an example, the following steps will build and load the executable onto the (micro)SD card.

 ```
 cd <CEP_ROOT>/sims/cep_cosim/testSuites/bareMetal/regTest
-make riscv_wrapper        						<-- builds riscv_wrapper.img
+make ENABLE_KPRINTF=1 riscv_wrapper        			<-- builds riscv_wrapper.img with console printf enabled
 make DISK=/dev/sdd riscv_wrapper_sd_write       <-- copies riscv_wrapper.img to /dev/sdd (subsitute with your device name)
 ```

+In the above example, the bare metal regTest is build with the console printf function enabled.
+It is advised that you enable the addition of a carriage return in your chosen terminal program.

 The steps in `<CEP_ROOT>/software/baremetal/gpiotest` are slight different.

 ```
 cd <CEP_ROOT>/software/baremetal/gpiotest
 make DISK=/dev/sdd sd_write        				      <-- copies gpiotest.img to /dev/sdd (subsitute with your device name)
 ```

 It is worth noting that the examples in `<CEP_ROOT>/software/baremetal` do not require the compilation of the all the cosimulation libraries, but as a result, will not have access to those support functions.